fwong03/celery/docs/userguide/tasks.rst

             return self._db

-that can be added to tasks like this:
+can be added to tasks like this:

 .. code-block:: python